 So, when you lead staff, how can you promote a trusting and united community when they are widely dispersed, including WFH and hybrid?

 Whether you are implementing an open-door policy to encourage psychological safety, hiring accounting services to minimize financial management mistakes, or developing clearer policies and protocols, you can promote a culture of trust and unity in many ways.
-Here are 8 ideas to promote trust and unity among remote workers:
+Here are 8 ideas to promote remote worker trust and unity:

 Despite best intentions, some actions can be interpreted negatively when expectations aren’t clearly set.
 This is especially true in a remote work setup.
 Think of the instances when, as an employer, you had doubts if an employee is genuinely working when they haven’t returned your messages in an hour or so.
 Or, when you, as an employee, felt underpaid for the remote work you’ve done.